A-aron-Yang/test/README.md

 # SoapBuisness
-The repo for 307 Website that will then act as a business
+The monorepo for 307 Website that will then act as a business

 Contributing
 To maintain consistent code style, we use Prettier and ESLint.